-To a small degree, the answer is actually yes.
+To a small degree, the answer is yes.

-Studies have shown that people’s happiness rise steadily with income, but then levels off.
+Studies have shown that people’s happiness rises steadily with income but then levels off.
 Poverty is not fun, but once you reach a point of sufficiency, you can’t buy more happiness.

 Sonja Lyubomirsky, professor of psychology and author of The How of Happiness, argues that happiness springs from three primary sources:

 - 50% of our happiness is genetic – we all have a happiness ‘set point’; some people are naturally happier.
 Others (like me) have to work a little harder at happiness.

 - 40% of our happiness can be attributed to our behaviour and and patterns of thought.

 - 10% is determined by life circumstances.
 For instance, how much money we have, whether we are married or not, what we do for a living, where we live etc.

 What is it that most of us focus on changing when we aren’t happy?